emilyrumer/my-data-science-portfolio/README.md

-# My Data Science Work
+# My Data Science Portfolio

 This is a repository demonstrating a selection of my data science and analytics work.